 What are the Most Famous Contributions by Gandhi?

-MK Gandhi’s contributions towards the betterment of India like the Civil Disobedience Movement, Salt Satyagraha, Quit India Movement and many more made him the most influential spiritual and political leaders of his time.
+MK Gandhi’s contributions towards the betterment of India like the Civil Disobedience Movement, Salt Satyagraha, Quit India Movement, and many more made him the most influential spiritual and political leader of his time.
 Here is a little glimpse of his most famous and influential movements.